Frequently Asked Questions: Student Life

 What does my student do if they are sick?

-If a student is ill, he/she should go to the Health Center on the 2nd floor of the Strauch Family Student Center.
+If a student is ill, he/she should go to the Student Health Center on the 2nd floor of the Strauch Family Student Center.
 If the illness occurs after normal Health Center hours, Brattleboro Primary Care, an internal medicine group, provides medical coverage when Health Services is closed.
 A physician is on call 24/7.
 If possible, students who are ill should notify their professors that they will be absent prior to the start of class.

 Can my student leave their belongings in the residence halls over breaks?